-This is the ultimate guide on how to properly clean your flat screen television without scratching it, or causing any potential damage.
+This is the ultimate guide to properly cleaning your flat-screen television without scratching it or causing any potential damage.
 Included in this guide will be the best cleaning techniques, as well as the ideal products to accomplish a brand-new appearance on your TV.
-This guide is full of must have knowledge for absolutely anyone who wants their television to remain in pristine condition.
+This guide is full of must-have knowledge for absolutely anyone who wants their television to remain in pristine condition.
 As a bonus, this guide will also provide you with a detailed explanation and instructions on how to clean your TV remote control.

 Nowadays, most televisions are manufactured with a soft plastic screen.
-As a result of this, TV screens are delicate and have the potential to be easily damaged, if cleaned with an improper solution or technique.
+As a result of this, TV screens are delicate and can be easily damaged if cleaned with an improper solution or technique.
 Accidentally using the incorrect product on your television could result in permanent damage, such as fogging, discoloring, or scratching.

-When cleaning a television screen, there are two different techniques that work extremely well.
+When cleaning a television screen, two different techniques work extremely well.
 The first technique focuses on spraying down a microfiber cloth and wiping the Televisions screen.
-Alternatively, you may simply spray a minimal amount of non-ammonia based cleaner, onto the TVs screen and gently wipe it away.
+Alternatively, you may spray a minimal amount of non-ammonia based cleaner onto the TVs screen and gently wipe it away.
 These two techniques are proven safe and will not result in any permanent damage to your TV’s screen, as long as you follow the necessary detailed instructions when performing the cleaning.

-There are certain products and items that you never want to use on the screen of your TV, since they will cause permanent damage.
-When gearing up to perform a television cleaning you will want to avoid the use of regular tap water, wood based wipes, isopropyl alcohol solution that contains more than 50% alcohol, regular Windex or any cleaners that are ammonia based.
+Certain products and items you never want to use on the screen of your TV since they will cause permanent damage.
+When gearing up to perform a television cleaning, you will want to avoid using regular tap water, wood-based wipes, isopropyl alcohol solution containing more than 50% alcohol, regular Windex, or any cleaners that are ammonia-based.

 Many products that are not made specifically for cleaning electronics will harm your television.
-If regular tap water is used on the television screen, a visible residue will appear on the screen after the water has dried.
+If regular tap water is used on the television screen, a visible residue will appear after the water has dried.
 Instead of utilizing tap water, you may choose to use distilled water combined with a microfiber cloth.
-The combination of distilled water with the microfiber cloth will cause any dust that is on the surface of the screen to cling to the damp cloth.
-Distilled water will also ensure that the anti-reflective coating that is located on your TV’s screen does not become worn-out.
+The combination of distilled water with the microfiber cloth will cause any dust on the screen’s surface to cling to the damp cloth.
+Distilled water will also ensure that the anti-reflective coating on your TV’s screen does not become worn-out.

-Though Windex is a common go to product for cleaning a multitude of devices and appliances, using it on a television screen can cause permanent damage.
-The reason behind this is because Windex is an ammonia based cleaner.
-Ammonia based cleaners may cause a chemical reaction to occur between the ammonia based cleaner and the coating on the Televisions screen or cause clouding.
+Though Windex is a common go-to product for cleaning many devices and appliances, using it on a television screen can cause permanent damage.
+The reason behind this is because Windex is an ammonia-based cleaner.
+Ammonia-based cleaners may cause a chemical reaction between the ammonia-based cleaner and the coating on the Televisions screen or cause clouding.

-It is incredibly important to avoid the use of any wood based cleaning wipes on a TV screen.
-Wood based cleaning wipes include paper towels, Kleenex tissues, along with any similar products.
-If wood based wipes are used on the TV’s screen, there is a strong possibility that you would be left with a multitude of visible, permanent scratches on the screen.
-The reason as to why the scratching often occurs, is due to how rough the fibers of these products are combined with how soft the screen on the TV is.
+It is essential to avoid the use of any wood-based cleaning wipes on a TV screen.
+Wood-based cleaning wipes include paper towels, Kleenex tissues, along with any similar products.
+If wood-based wipes are used on the TV’s screen, there is a strong possibility that you would be left with a multitude of visible, permanent scratches on the screen.
+The reason why the scratching often occurs is how rough the fibers of these products are combined with how soft the screen on the TV is.

 You have a few technique options to choose from when preparing to clean a TV screen.
-The use of a 50% isopropyl alcohol based spray, also known as lens cleaner, is a simple option that many lean towards.
-When using an isopropyl alcohol spray, you will want to pay close attention to the level of alcohol in the spray and be sure to avoid any alcohol based sprays that contain more than 50% alcohol, as this will over dry the television screen.
+A 50% isopropyl alcohol-based spray, also known as a lens cleaner, is a simple option that many lean towards.
+When using an isopropyl alcohol spray, you will want to pay close attention to the level of alcohol in the spray and be sure to avoid any alcohol-based sprays that contain more than 50% alcohol, as this will over-dry the television screen.

 The first option entails simply spraying the microfiber cloth down with the cleaning solution and using that to wipe the television screen.
 If this is the method that is chosen, you will want to be cautious of the amount of solution used.
 Ideally, the cloth should only be slightly damp after you’ve sprayed it down.

 Accidentally applying too much solution onto the microfiber cloth and using the excessively wet cloth on the TV screen may result in permanent damage.
-This is because when too much cleaning solution is applied to the TV screen, the cleaner has a tendency to run down the screen, into the bezel and any other nearby electronics.
+When too much cleaning solution is applied to the TV screen, the cleaner tends to run down the screen into the bezel and any other nearby electronics.

 Alternatively, you may mist the TVs screen directly with a small amount of the cleaning solution that you’ve chosen.
 Immediately after misting the screen, you will want to gently wipe away the mist with a microfiber cloth.
 If this is the option that you would like to utilize, be sure to be extremely careful to not spray too much cleaner onto the television – as this may drip onto the bezel along with any other nearby electronics very rapidly, resulting in permanent damage.

 IMPORTANT: When wiping a television screen with any wipe, be sure to be gentle, and refrain from applying any excessive pressure.
-Applying too much pressure to the screen, will result in distorted pixels.
+Applying too much pressure on the screen will result in distorted pixels.

-Where can you purchase inexpensive microfiber wipes and ammonia free cleaners?
-Both microfiber wipes and ammonia free cleaners are commonly found at your local big box store such as Walmart, Home Depot, Lowes, Menards, and the Dollar Tree.
+Where can you purchase inexpensive microfiber wipes and ammonia-free cleaners?
+Both microfiber wipes and ammonia-free cleaners are commonly found at your local big-box stores such as Walmart, Home Depot, Lowes, Menards, and the Dollar Tree.

-Microfiber cloths are commonly located in the automotive aisle of any big box store and the lens cleaner can often be found bundled in kits for eyeglasses.
-Alternatively, Amazon possesses an extensive assortment of both microfiber wipes, and appropriate cleaning solutions that can be shipped directly to your door.
+Microfiber cloths are commonly located in the automotive aisle of any big box store, and the lens cleaner can often be found bundled in kits for eyeglasses.
+Alternatively, Amazon possesses an extensive assortment of microfiber wipes and appropriate cleaning solutions that can be shipped directly to your door.